thisisevilevil/evilevil365/_posts/2026-09-11-VBScript-Deprecation-Replacement-for-slmgr.md

 This type of dependency often exists in:

-- Intune or MDM device remediation logic
+- Intune device remediation logic
-- legacy deployment scripts
 - helpdesk or service desk automation
 - software distribution workflows
 - provisioning and post-provisioning tasks
-- MDT and SCCM (Yes... big time)
+- MDT and SCCM in general (Yes... big time)

 ## Final takeaway